The Leasehold & Freehold Act 2024

 Key points in the Act to consider and what the Act aims to improve:-

-• Ground rent has been reduced to zero.
+Ground rent reduced to zero

-So, if you have an unexpired term of 82 years and wish to sell in the next year then consider acting now.
+So, if you have an unexpired term of 82 years and wish to sell in the next year then maybe consider acting now.

-It is important to note that some Lenders are not so keen on lending when there is 80 years or less, which can then affect saleability.
+Some Lenders are not so keen on lending when there is 80 years or less, which can then affect saleability.

 In force already -